 - Typed out his answers

-- Practiced giving the presentation extemporaneously so he wouldn’t sound rehearsed
+- Practiced giving his answers extemporaneously so he wouldn’t sound rehearsed

 - Not giving excuses for why it happened but providing a little context